 Please note there have been important updates to the eligibility criteria for the 2021 scholarship.
 Please review the Information for Candidates document.

-All applicants must read the Information for Candidates – Australia document which sets out the eligibility and selection criteria and provides application guidance.
+All applicants must read the Information for Candidates – Australia document (opens an external link) which sets out the eligibility and selection criteria and provides application guidance.

 Due to COVID-19 the interviews for the 2021 scholarship may be held by video conference.
 This will be confirmed closer to the date depending on the COVID-19 environment.